-Clinical services are fully integrated into all of Casa Pacifica’s campus based programs - residential treatment, crisis care (emergency shelter) and educational (including day school) services.
+Clinical services are fully integrated into all of Casa Pacifica’s campus based programs - residential treatment and educational (including day school) services.

 Clinical services which are funded through contracts with County Mental Health Departments include: